rimij405/IGME230/README.md

 *Please look at the [submissions/](https://github.com/rimij405/IGME230/tree/master/submissions) folder for homework submissions/zip files.*
 *The [230/](https://github.com/rimij405/IGME230/tree/master/230) folder contains the website files.*

+## Review
+*To get to the review questions, you can find it in the [review/](https://github.com/rimij405/IGME230/tree/master/review) folder.*

 ## Class List
 The class list is a page for section 3 of IGME-230.
 It can be found here: [https://people.rit.edu/~spbics/230-03.shtml](https://people.rit.edu/~spbics/230-03.shtml).